Scharmer Restraint - Pelican Manufacturing

 The webbing lengths are all 280cm / 98″.

-Some facilities may consider this a Single Patient Use/Disposable item.
+Some facilities may consider this a Single patient Use/Disposable item.

 Restraints are a prescribed item.
 Hospitals, Nursing Homes, and Aged Care Facilities etc., may order this item.
 For private sales to a family member, written authorisation is needed from a qualified therapist or medical doctor, approving the use of the correct Restraint for the patient’s current condition.
 Remember if the patient’s condition changes, then a different type of Restraint may be required.
 It is necessary to ensure the family are aware of the proper use of Restraints, as these can be dangerous if not used correctly.